- 1 gluten-free bagel

 - Top with cream cheese, salmon, onions, capers, cucumbers, fresh dill and lemon.

 Have you ever had a bagel with lox?
 Most people that already eat this classic combination are huge fans of it.
 There really is a lot to love about lox and bagels — somewhat salty and buttery cured salmon, rich cream cheese, a crunchy toasted bagel plus the zesty complimenting flavors of onion, cucumber, capers and lemon.
 It’s just all really heavenly together.
+If you’re a seafood fan at heart or not, I think you should give this recipe a try.

 What is Lox?
 Smoked Salmon vs. Lox